innoq/ml-ops.org/index.md

 ## [MLOps Principles (coming soon)]()

-In this part, we describe best practices and tools to test, deploy, manage, and monitor ML models in production.
+In this part, we describe principles and established practices to test, deploy, manage, and monitor ML models in production.

 ## [State-of-MLOps (Tools & Frameworks)(coming soon)]()